exoad/gnsctf2021/README.md

 -due to the hint being "built somewhere" it should be noted that it should be found within the folder region or something not sure

-# Monochrome Butterfly
--the blocks are in binary (most likely)

-Stuck On (#1): Is colored = 0 & no color = 1 or the other way?

-Stuck On (#2): What does the hint mean of R0G5B0?
-Invertting the colors does not give you this super dark green color

 # SpellingC
 -use libc to understand the interactions